system-pclub/GFuzz/README.md

 (2) information of evaluated benchmarks,
 (3) information of detected bugs,
-(4) execution overhead of GFuzz's sanitizer, and (5) study results of whether
+(4) execution overhead of GFuzz's sanitizer,
+(5) study results of whether
-GFuzz can help detect bugs in two public concurrency bug sets.
+GFuzz can help detect bugs in two public concurrency bug sets, and (6) scripts to compare the effectiveness of GFuzz's different features.

 Item (1) can be checked out by executing the following commands